Atz Kilcher: Kilcher Homestead

 The Kilcher Homestead was established when his father Yule Kilcher moved to Alaska in 1940 and was given 160 acres of federal land to homestead.
 His mother Ruth and the children helped work the homestead while Yule traveled for months at a time to Juneau as a state Senator.
 Over time, the homestead grew to over 600 acres of land.

 In the 1990s, Yule established the Kilcher Family Trust, which would prevent the homestead from being divided between his children, and would ensure that it remained intact for future generations of Kilchers to work the land he so loved.
 The homestead is owned by all 8 Kilcher siblings.

 The family offers tours of the homestead, where an original cabin has been turned into a museum.
 There, old tools are displayed which were used for farming.
 As one of the siblings gives a tour, they offer first hand stories of growing up on their homestead.

-Singing and song writing career
+Singing and songwriting career

-Atz Kilcher is a known celebrity in the state of Alaska.
+Kilcher is a known celebrity in the state of Alaska.
 He writes and sings his own songs about his life experiences.
 He is also known for his yodeling.
 He and his daughter, Jewel Kilcher, in her early life, travelled the state of Alaska performing his songs and yodeling together.

 Alaska: The Last Frontier

 Discovery Channel started producing the TV Series Alaska: The Last Frontier.
-The show is in its 10th season and features Atz, his brother Otto, and other family members from the Kilcher clan.
+The show has had 11 seasons as of 2022 and features Atz, his brother Otto, and other family members from the Kilcher clan.